-The Commission proposes that the GSL payments scheme for the 2016-20 regulatory control period requires the electricity distributors to make payments of:
+The GSL payments scheme for the 2016-20 regulatory control period will require the electricity distributors to make payments of:

-- \$120, \$180 or \$360 where the customer experiences more than 20 hours, 30 hours or 60 hours of unplanned interruptions in a year - \$80 where a customer experiences an unplanned interruption of more than 12 hours if supplied by a CBD or urban feeder, or more than 18 hours if supplied by a rural feeder - \$120, \$180 or \$360 where the customer experiences more than 8, 12 or 24 unplanned sustained interruptions in a year - \$30 or \$40 where a customer experiences more than 24 or 36 momentary interruptions in a year - \$30 where an electricity distributor is more than 15 minutes late for an appointment - \$70 per day up to a maximum of \$350 where a customer is not connected by the agreed date

-\$25 where a neighbouring customer notifies that a public light, which is a distributor-owned public lighting asset, is faulty and it is not repaired within 2 business days.
+- \$120, \$180 or \$360 where the customer experiences more than 20 hours, 30 hours or 60 hours of unplanned interruptions in a year - \$80 where a customer experiences an unplanned interruption of more than 12 hours if supplied by a CBD or urban feeder, or more than 18 hours if supplied by a rural feeder, and has experienced 20 hours or less of unplanned interruptions in that year - \$120, \$180 or \$360 where the customer experiences more than 8, 12 or 24 unplanned sustained interruptions in a year - \$30 or \$40 where a customer experiences more than 24 or 36 momentary interruptions in a year - \$30 where an electricity distributor is more than 15 minutes late for an appointment - \$70 per day up to a maximum of \$350 where a customer is not connected by the agreed date - \$25 where a neighbouring customer notifies that a public light, which is a distributor-owned public lighting asset, is faulty and it is not repaired within 2 business days.

 The strategic issues identified with the Victorian GSL payments scheme are considered in this chapter.
-Section 4.1 considers whether the appropriate measures are included in the GSL payments scheme, section 4.2 considers whether the thresholds or levels of the GSL payments scheme are appropriate, section 4.3 considers whether the payment levels for each of the GSL payment scheme measures are appropriate and section 4.4 considers whether the criteria for excluding interruptions from the reliability-based GSL payment scheme measures are appropriate.
-The estimated impact of the the proposed changes to the Victorian GSL payments scheme is provided in section 4.5.
+Section 0 considers whether the appropriate measures are included in the GSL payments scheme, section 4.2 considers whether the thresholds or levels of the GSL payments scheme are appropriate, section 4.3 considers whether the payment levels for each of the GSL payment scheme measures are appropriate and section 4.4 considers whether the criteria for excluding interruptions from the reliability-based GSL payment scheme measures are appropriate.
+The estimated impact of the changes to the Victorian GSL payments scheme is provided in section 4.5.